sandrocantagallo/joomla_configurator/README.md

-# joomla_configurator
+# Joomla!
+Configurator script

-modify the data in the configuration.php file and any settings in the .htaccess file
+A handy script to deploy our jooma installations!
+On multiple environments (production, development and testing) without the need for each new update or release to modify the configuration or htaccess file again, just run the correctly configured script and the portal is operational again

+## Installation

+## Joomla!
+Implementation